adobe/aem-project-archetype/src/main/archetype/ui.tests/test-module/README.md

 * AEM instance (example: `http://localhost:4502`)

-  > For local testing we suggest to use the [AEM cloud ready quickstart](https://git.corp.adobe.com/CQ/quickstart#cloud-ready-quickstart-1)
+  > For local testing we suggest to use the [AEM as a Cloud Service SDK](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/implementing/developing/aem-as-a-cloud-service-sdk.html)

 * Chrome or Firefox browser installed locally in default location